seek-oss/sku/docs/docs/multi-language.md

 **E.g.** `./App.vocab/index.ts`

-**Recommendation:** You can add translations files anywhere in your source code.
-We recommend co-locating components with their translations.
+**Recommendation:** You can add translations files anywhere in your source code, however we recommend co-locating components with their translations.
 When you want to re-use a translation in multiple places you can move the `translation.json` as needed.

 Now with the appropriate files created you can start importing your translations.